Meet the Girls Behind São Paulo's Female-Only Tattoo Shop

 Videos by VICE

 Sampa Tattoo has barely been open a month but already has customers flooding in.
-So much so that Samantha is already hatching plans to expand and employ even more ladies.
-We met up with the shop’s five artists for a quick chat about how they got started, guys being jealous and their love of permanently marking people’s bodies.
+So much so that Samantha is hatching plans to expand and employ even more ladies.
+We met up with the shop’s five artists for a quick chat about how they got started, jealousy from male peers, and their love of permanently marking people’s bodies.

 One time, I went to a shop to show them my portfolio.
 The guy laughed, saying it wasn’t my work and that chicks don’t have the balls to do tattoos.
 I told him to hop onto the bed and I’d tattoo him right there.
 He kicked me out.”